Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Cluster categories and singularity categories

-\begin{Thm} Under the setting above, assume that $p\in G$ is torsion-free.
-In this case, for an arbitrary full dg subcategory $\A\subset\C^{\fl}_0$ which generates $\D_{\sg,0}^G(\L)=\per\C^{\fl}_0$, the following assertions hold. \begin{enumerate} \item The dg category $\A$ is component-wise proper and Gorenstein. \item There exists a commutative diagram of dg categories on the left below, whose vertical maps are isomorphisms in $\Hmo$.
+\begin{Thm} Under the setting \ref{setup main}, assume that $p\in G$ is torsion-free.
+For each full dg subcategory $\A\subset\sg_{0,\dg}^G\La$ which generates $\sg_0^G\!\La$ as a thick subcategory, the following assertions hold. \begin{enumerate} \item The dg category $\A$ is component-wise proper and Gorenstein. \item There exists a commutative diagram of dg categories on the left below, whose vertical maps are isomorphisms in $\Hmo$.
 Therefore we have a commutative diagram of triangulated categories on the right below.